peteroupc/peteroupc.github.io/colorgen.md

     An [**_image color list_**](#Notation_and_Definitions) is achromatic if all its colors are achromatic.

-2. Background removal algorithms, including [**_chroma key_**](https://en.wikipedia.org/wiki/Chroma_key), can replace "background" areas of a pixel image with other colors.
+2. Background removal algorithms, including [**_chroma key_**](https://en.wikipedia.org/wiki/Chroma_key), can replace "background" areas of an image with other colors.
 Such algorithms are outside the scope of this document unless they use only a pixel's color to determine whether the pixel belongs in the "background" (for example, by checking whether the [**color difference**](#Color_Difference) between that color and a predetermined background color is small enough) and, if so, what color the pixel is instead.
 3. An application can **apply a function** to each component of an RGB or other multicomponent color, including a power function (of the form _base_<sup>_exponent_</sup>), an inversion (an example is `[1.0 - color[0], 1.0 - color[1], 1.0 - color[2]]` for RGB colors in 0-1 format[^34]), or a tone mapping curve.
 The function can be one-to-one, but need not be, as long as it maps numbers from 0 through 1 to numbers from 0 through 1.
 4. An application can **swap** the values of any two components of an RGB or other multicomponent color to form new colors.
 The following example swaps the blue and red channels of an RGB color: `[color[2], color[1], color[0]]`.
 5. Pixel-level image processing techniques that process each pixel depending on the area surrounding that pixel or the image context are largely out of scope of this document.
-These include neighborhood filters (including Gaussian blur and other convolutions), morphological processing (including erosion and dilation), and image segmentation involving the area around each pixel (including some clustering and background removal algorithms).
+These include neighborhood filters (including Gaussian blur and other
 <a id=Color_Differences></a>

 ## Color Differences
+convolutions), morphological processing (including erosion and dilation), and image segmentation involving the area around each pixel (including some clustering and background removal algorithms).

 Color difference algorithms are used to determine if two colors are similar.